Cambridge Capital Team

 Bill holds J.D. from New York Law School and a Bachelor of Arts degree from Holy Cross College, where he serves as a trustee.

-David Brooks is an Operating Partner with Cambridge Capital.
+David Brooks is an Operating Advisor with Cambridge Capital.

 David is the former President of the Cargo Division of American Airlines, a position he held for 16 years.
 During his tenure he implemented numerous industry-leading improvements to American’s airfreight and mail franchise in the areas of product development, business process reengineering, and customer service.
 American’s Cargo Division has been routinely recognized for its service levels, and was voted the best North American Cargo Airline for the third year in a row by its customers in a highly regarded industry survey.